-I hope you don’t mind, and I hope you will go with it as well if I occasionally can’t quite get a new feature up and running right on time, or if a bird of the week flies away or if a random error creeps in now and then (my editor isn’t always on the top of her game – but remember, I’m a one-woman show, so you figure out who that is).
-Any comments, feedback and suggestions are always welcome, of course, and I hope you’ll keep checking in – I never quite know where my flights will lead or what birds will fly by next, so you never know what surprises may be in store for us all… Happy birding!
+I hope you don’t mind, and I hope you will go with it as well if I occasionally can’t quite get a new feature up and running right on time, or if a featured bird flies away, or if a random error creeps in now and then (my editor isn’t always on the top of her game – but remember, I’m a one-woman show, so you figure out who that is).
+Any comments, feedback, and suggestions are always welcome, of course, and I hope you’ll keep checking in – I never quite know where my flights will lead or what birds will fly by next, so you never know what surprises may be in store for us all.
+Happy birding!

 I understand Melissa.
 I love reading your articles.